Reviews You Can Rely On

 Credit: Jill Rice

-Best for mountain running and technical terrain the Tomir 2.0 is a great addition to our quiver and we are excited to use it for years to come.
+Best for mountain running and technical terrain the Tomir 2.0 is a great addition to our shoe rotation and we continue to love running in these each time we put them on.

 Credit: Matthew Richardson